We've put together the ultimate guide on everything you need about hiring a MDW in Singapore without an agency

 As a team of working mums, we here at HoneyKids’ HQ are all blessed with amazing right-hand women who help the juggle of life that bit easier.
 Our tips for finding someone who’ll be the right fit?

-- Have your kids nearby.
 The domestic helpers who try and make a connection with your child are the ones to put at the top of your hire list.
+Believe it or not, there was instant connection between my oldest kid and our helper and that was all the confirmation I need!

-- DON’T listen to all the horror stories when hiring a helper in Singapore.
-For all the ‘my maid tried on my bikini’ stories, there are many, many successful relationships too.
+For every ‘my maid tried on my bikini’ stories, there are many, many more successful relationships too.

-- Keep your ear to the ground for recommendations.
 The Facebook online groups often have details of fabulous helpers looking for new employment.

 Good luck with your search!